Ashutosh781/Ashutosh781.github.io/_pages/about.md

 Prior to that, I remotly collaborated with the [Pipebots](https://pipebots.ac.uk/) team at the University of Sheffield, UK under [Dr. Robert Worley](https://pipebots.ac.uk/people/rob-worley/).
 I mainly worked on developing and modelling acoustics simulation package to solve for higher order sound reflections in pipes.

-Further details of my work can be found in the [Research](/research/) section.
+Further details of my work can be found in the [Research](/research/) section and my papers in the [Publications](/publications/) section.

-You can download my [CV here](https://drive.google.com/file/d/1AqzNfTDYa_7IPigrYaiSDW5cHXKaIIks/view?usp=sharing).
+You can download my CV [here](https://drive.google.com/file/d/1AqzNfTDYa_7IPigrYaiSDW5cHXKaIIks/view?usp=sharing).

 ## Research Interests